Walking Holidays in Northern England

 Why do this walk?

-Sufficiently challenging and hugely rewarding, it’s little wonder that fifty years on from its conception, the Coast to Coast remains one of the most popular long distance walks in England.
+Sufficiently challenging and hugely rewarding, it’s little wonder that, more than fifty years after its conception, the Coast to Coast remains one of the most popular long distance walks in England.

 Length